Companions in End of Life Care

 Learn to be a grounded, compassionate presence

-In my work as an end-of-life doula, coach, and chaplain, I’ve listened deeply as dying people share their fears, their love, their lives, and what remains incomplete.
+In my work as an end-of-life doula, chaplain, and coach, I’ve listened deeply as dying people share their fears, their love, their lives, and what remains incomplete.

 “If you are to die consciously, there’s no time like the present to prepare.
 The best preparation for death is a life fully lived.”